dcspt-getin/AIC_POAT/README.md

         - Data_PROLIFIC Folder - All necessary survey data to run the notebooks

     Others Folder:
-        - environment.yml and requirements.txt, with library information
+        - analstats.yml, requirements_analstats.txt and requirements_modellingpytorch.txt with library information

 NOTE: CAOP and BGRI data can also be obtained at: https://www.dgterritorio.gov.pt/cartografia/cartografia-tematica/caop, https://mapas.ine.pt/download/index2021.phtml and               https://mapas.ine.pt/download/index2011.phtml (in case the link supplied on the "Steps to properly run the Notebooks" section doesn't work.